List of people and animals from Thomas & Friends

-The following list of people and animals from Thomas & Friends describes the more notable people and animals that have appeared in the television series Thomas & Friends (along with The Railway Series books).
+The following list of people and animals from Thomas & Friends describes the people and animals that have appeared in the British children's series Thomas & Friends, along with The Railway Series books that the series is adapted from.
 The series features many fictional people and animals, including train drivers, footplate crews, workers and signalmen, who interact with the railway engine and vehicle characters and form the basis for many of the varying storylines.